Ban Ki-moon

 António Guterres was appointed by the General Assembly on 13 October 2016 to be the successor of Ban Ki-moon as he exited on 31 December 2016.
-He was widely considered to be a potential candidate for the 2017 South Korean presidential election, before announcing, on 1 February, that he would not be running.
 On 14 September 2017, Ban was elected chair of the International Olympic Committee's Ethics Commission.
 Also in 2017, Ban co-founded the nonprofit Ban Ki-moon Centre for Global Citizens.
 He also currently serves as the Distinguished Chair Professor at Yonsei University's Institute for Global Engagement and Empowerment.